Last summer, my daughter and I traveled to Atlanta to see John Mulaney perform.

 This James Garner/Jack Lemon vehicle was about a pair of former POTUS who get on the wrong side of a plot by shadow agents in the government operating outside the bounds of the law.

-Much of the film was shot at the Biltmore Estate and in other sites in Asheville, including a gay pride period.
+Much of the film was done at the Biltmore Estate and in other sites in Asheville, including a gay pride period.

 The movie is almost utterly forgettable except for when the two former presidents share made up lyrics for “Hail to the Chief.”